kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 A good summary is probably at least a paragraph in length.
 -->

-The Eviction API uses PodDisruptionBudgets (PBDs) to ensure availability of a certain number or percentage of pods during voluntary disruptions (node drains).
-This proposal would allow PDBs to treat groups of pods (defined by the new `Workload` API in the [gang scheduling KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling)) as if they were individual pods for the purposes of measuring availability.
-We will introduce a new boolean field `usePodGroups` in the PDB which explicitly enables this group-aware eviction logic.
+The Eviction API uses PodDisruptionBudgets (PBDs) to ensure availability of a certain number or percentage of pods during voluntary disruptions.
+This proposal would allow eviction to treat groups of pods as if they were individual replicas for the purposes of measuring availability.
+We determine pod groups using the new `Workload` API in the [gang scheduling KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling), where pods declare their owning workload and pod group and `Workload` objects contain information about replicas and group size.
+To enable this functionality, optional boolean field `usePodGroups` will be added to the PDB spec.

-*Note: as of this writing, the `Workload` API is still in progress, for this KEP we assume it is fully implemented*
+*Note: as of this draft, the `Workload` API is still in progress, for this KEP we assume it is fully implemented*

 ## Motivation